Make-School-Courses/MOB-2.2-Game-Development/Lessons/02-Actions/Lesson2.md

 | 1:50        | 0:05      | Wrap up review objectives |
 | TOTAL       | 1:xx      | -                         |

-## Why you should know this or industry application (optional) (5 min)
+## Why you should know this or industry application (5 min)

-Explain why students should care to learn the material presented in this class.
+To give your game life, you'll want your nodes to move in various ways, to respond to touch events, and to emulate real-world reactions when two or more game elements bump into each other...

 ## Learning Objectives (5 min)

 1. Identify and describe
-1. Define
+-
-1. Design
+1. Implement:
-1. Implement
+- various actions (Scaling, rotation, etc.), collision detection, and touch events in a simple game app

 ## Initial Exercise (15 min)